 The DTW technique produces a distance measure between each two signals.
-To match each test key with an alphabet key, we examine all the instances in the training data.
-To match each test instance to an alphabet letter, we compare between two possibilities.
+To match each test key with an alphabet key, we examine all the instances in the training data and compare between two possibilities.
 In the first case, we pick the closest training instance (the one with the smallest distance to the test character) in the training data and match its corresponding alphabet key.
 In the second case, we calculate the average distance from the test character for each alphabet key.
-This is done by calculating the mean of the similarity measurement for all the training instances belonging to each alphabet key and the test character.
-We then pick the best match as the alphabet key which has the highest average distance to the test key.
+This is done by getting the mean of the similarity measurement for the test character and the Letter Data Set of each alphabet key.
+We then pick the best match as the alphabet key which has the smallest average distance to the test key.
 We found that using the mean value for each training alphabet key produced better results, since it minimizes the noise contribution of each single test instance.

-C. Technique 2: Cross-Correlation
+3.3 Technique 2: Cross-Correlation

-Cross-Correlation (denoted X-Corr) is used to measure similarities between two vectors and is a known technique commonly used in pattern recognition and signal processing techniques.
-We perform the cross-correlation between the recorded signals as reported in [5].
-The signals are first normalized according to the energy level.
-For each two signals, we calculate the cross correlation between both their press regions and their release regions.
-We then calculate the mean between both values and use it as a similarity measurement (as described in [5]).
+Cross-Correlation (denoted X-Corr) is a commonly used signal processing technique for measuring similarity between signals.
+As done in [5], we performed the cross-correlation between the recorded signals.
+We first normalized the signals according to the energy level.
+For each pair of signals, we calculated the crosscorrelation between their press regions and took the maximum value.
+We repeated the process for the release regions.
+We then took the average of the two values and used it as our similarity measurement.

 To match each test instance to an alphabet letter, similar to the DTW technique, we compared between two cases.
 In the first case, we chose the key which belongs to the closest instance in the training data (the one with the highest correlation).
 In the second case, we calculate the average similarity measurement for each alphabet key.
-This is done by taking all the training instances that belong to this alphabet key and calculating the average of their cross-correlation measurement, receiving one similarity measurement for each alphabet key.
+This is done by taking the Letter Data Set for each alphabet key and calculating the average of their cross-correlation measurement, receiving one similarity measurement for each alphabet key.
 Then, we chose as the matching alphabet letter the one with the highest similarity measurement.
 We found that for the cross-correlation technique, choosing the second option produced better results as well (similar to the DTW technique).